alinasytnik/alinasytnik/README.md

 ### Hello there 👋

-👯 My name is **Alina Sytnik** - I am CS student based in Warsaw, Poland.
+👯 My name is **Alina Sytnik** - I am QA-engineer based in Warsaw, Poland.
-I am a front-end developer and I have several websites built - here are some examples:
+Currently working for Fleek!
+Also have some experience as front-end developer.
+Here are several websites built by me:
 - https://www.vegoil-baltic.com/
 - https://www.alabena.com/

-💬 Currently I am learning how to build websites in JavaScript, React and its ecosystem.
+💬 Currently I am learning how to test web apps with Cypress and Puppeteer, build websites in JavaScript, React and its ecosystem.

 🌱 Also I am a big fan of modern design patterns, so in free time I am working with Figma to create designs